aku006/bixly-interview-test/README.md

         "vehicle_garage/boats": "http://127.0.0.1:8000/vehicle_garage/boats"
     }

-This token will only last for ten minutes, however, and eventually, you'll hit a point where the response will tell you your token is invalid or expired.
-Whenever this happens, open up a new tab, and go to "http://127.0.0.1:8000/api/token/refresh" (no slash at the end!), making sure that `POST` is selected.
-Here, it will tell you that a "refresh" field is required, so go to the body tab, and enter "refresh" as your key and your refresh token as the value.
-This will then give you a new access token; replace your old expired token with this new one in whichever tab you're working with.
-You may want to leave this tab open in case you need to refresh your token again; unlike the access token, you can reuse the refresh token.
+This token will only last for ten minutes, however, and eventually your current token will expire.
+Whenever this happens, go to "http://127.0.0.1:8000/api/token/refresh" in a new tab (no slash at the end!), and send a `POST` request.
+Here, it will tell you that a "refresh" field is required, so go to the body tab, and enter "refresh" for your Key field and your refresh token for the Value.
+This will then give you a new access token; paste this new token in the tab you're working with to replace the old expired access token.
+You may want to leave this tab open in case you need to refresh your token again; unlike the access token, you can reuse the refresh token multiple times.

 ## Testing HTTP Requests (Cars)
 First, go to the cars link as shown ("http://127.0.0.1:8000/vehicle_garage/cars").
 This will open up a new tab for you to work with.
 Before you do anything:

 1. Go to the Authorization tab.
 2. Select "Bearer Token" on the Type dropdown menu.
-The authentication token will carry over from the page you came from; if your token expires while you are still on this tab, make sure you update *this* tab's Authorization Bearer Token with your new access token after refreshing it.
+3. Paste your current access token into the "Token" space.

 This list should be empty by default, so we will first test out the `POST` HTTP request and create some new car models.
 Select `POST` from the dropdown menu, then go to the "Body" tab and select "form-data."
 Add the following fields to the Key column:
 * car_make